There are many reasons to add text to a picture.

 Some are for purely professional uses such as blogging or book publishing, while some are just plain fun.

 All of the applications above can do one or both.

-If you need to add text to large, high-quality images, use quality photo apps such as Photoshop or Gimp, or contact a graphic designer to help you.
+If you need to combine text with large, high-quality images, use quality photo apps such as Photoshop or Gimp, or contact a graphic designer to help you.

 Apart from that, bookmark the online apps above to have them on hand when you need them.

-You might also want to experiment with Paint or Preview and Word or Pages so you will be ready to go next time you need to use them to add text over an image or a picture within a document.
+You might also want to experiment with Paint or Preview and Word or Pages so you will be ready to go next time you need to use them to put text over an image or a picture within a document.